picomet/picomet/docs/source/comet.rst

 The ``picomet/comet.js`` module provides comet templates it's client side routing and partial updating capabilities.

-It also provides some functions to help you update you comets templates.
+It also provides some utility functions to help you update your pages.

 go
 ~~~